TerriaJS/terriajs/doc/connecting-to-data/customizing-data-appearance/feature-info-template.md

               "featureInfoTemplate": "template": "{{#terria.formatDateTime}}{format: \"dd-mm-yyyy HH:MM:ss\"}2017-11-23T08:47:53Z{{/terria.formatDateTime}}</b>."

 ## Replace text
-You can replace text by directly using `terria.replaceText` in the template and providing two arrays for matching and replacement.
-For example, with the following template,
+You can replace text by directly using `terria.partialByName` in the template and providing partials for matching and replacement.
+For example, with the following template and partials,
- - If the value of `feature.data.layerId` matches an element (number treated as string) in the `from` array, it will be replaced by corresponding string in the `to` array.
+ - If the value of `feature.data.layerId` matches a property name in the `partials`, it will be replaced by corresponding value.
- - If there is no matching in the `from` array, the value will not be replaced.
+ - If there is no matching in the `partials`, the original value will be used.
- - The flag `replaceText` must be defined and set to `true`.
-Otherwise no replacement will happen.
- - Any unsafe string in the `to` array will be stripped off when being rendered.
+ - Any unsafe values in the `partials` will be stripped off when being rendered.

      "featureInfoTemplate": {
-              "template": '{{Pixel Value}} dwellings in {{#terria.replaceText}}{replaceText: true, from: [0,1,2,3], to: ["100m", "500m", "1km", "2km"]}{{feature.data.layerId}}{{/terria.replaceText}} radius.'
+        "template": "{{Pixel Value}} dwellings in {{#terria.partialByName}}{{feature.data.layerId}}{{/terria.partialByName}} radius.", "partials": {
+          "0": "100m",
+          "1": "500m",
+          "2": "1km",
+          "3": "2km"
+        }
       }

 where the number array `[0,1,2,3]` can also be written as string array `["0","1","2","3"]`.